Active learning: Research evidence

 In a 2012 report titled "Engage to Excel", the United States President's Council of Advisors on Science and Technology described how improved teaching methods, including engaging students in active learning, will increase student retention and improve performance in STEM courses.
 One study described in the report found that students in traditional lecture courses were twice as likely to leave engineering and three times as likely to drop out of college entirely compared with students taught using active learning techniques.
 In another cited study, students in a physics class that used active learning methods learned twice as much as those taught in a traditional class, as measured by test results.

-Active learning has been implemented in large lectures and it has been shown that both domestic and International students perceive a wide array of benefits.
-In a recent study, broad improvements were shown in student engagement and understanding of unit material among international students.
+Active learning has been implemented in large lectures, and it has been shown that both domestic and International students perceive a wide array of benefits.
+Research suggests that active learning can be especially beneficial for international students, helping them overcome some of the challenges posed by traditional lecture-based instruction.
+For example, a study of large undergraduate lectures found that international students reported significant improvements in engagement and understanding of course material after active learning strategies were introduced; many international students even expressed a preference for active learning over passive lectures, and some appeared to benefit more than their domestic peers, potentially due to social-integration factors.

 Active learning approaches have also been shown to reduce the contact between students and faculty by two thirds, while maintaining learning outcomes that were at least as good, and in one case, significantly better, compared to those achieved in traditional classrooms.
 Additionally, students' perceptions of their learning were improved and active learning classrooms were demonstrated to lead to a more efficient use of physical space.

 A 2019 study by Deslauriers et al. claimed that students have a biased perception of active learning and they feel they learn better with traditional teaching methods than active learning activities.
 It can be corrected by early preparation and continuous persuasion that the students are benefiting from active instruction.

 In a different study conducted by Wallace et al. (2021), they came to the conclusion that in a comparison between students being taught by an active-learning instructor vs. a traditional learning instructor, students who engaged in active-learning outperformed their counterparts in exam environments.
 In this setting, the instructor focused on active-learning was a first-time instructor, and the individual who was teaching the traditional style of learning was a long-time instructor.
 The researchers acknowledged the limitations of this study in that individuals may have done better because of depth in specific sections of the class, so the researchers removed questions that could be favoring one section more than the other out of this analysis.